aquelegabes/RSAEncryption/README.md

 ```
 ```
   --keysize=VALUE             when generating key use this to choose its size,
-                                  minimum size is 512 and maximum is 16384, key size must be in increments of 8 bits starting at 512.
+                                  minimum size is 384 and maximum is 16384, key size must be in increments of 8 bits.
 ```
 ```
   --keyfilename=VALUE         when generating a new key use this to choose file